Boston: A City for Everyone

 The Freedom Trail

-This two-and-a-half-mile trail winds through the city’s heart and highlights sixteen historic sites.
-We had hoped to travel the whole path but only managed to explore the segment in Boston’s historic North End truly.
+This 2.5-mile trail winds through the city’s heart, highlighting sixteen historic sites.
+We had hoped to travel the whole path, but only managed to explore the segment in Boston’s historic North End.

 Welcome to Boston's North End